mtarsel/ContainerAnalysis/README.md

 # The Container Analysis Project
-An application to gather information about images and containers on DockerHub.
+An application to gather information about images and containers on DockerHub and output this helpful info into a CSV file.

 ## NOTE: currently only supports dockerhub repoistory